koch-means-cook/cv-with-altacv/README.md

 Credit to author of the repo this is a fork of:
 - [LianTze Lim](https://github.com/liantze) (liantze@gmail.com)

+## Please note that...
-## The CV uses placeholders

-Some information I don't want to share in a public repo to I inserted a couple of placeholders!
+- ...the CV uses placeholders for information I don't like to share on a public repository!
+- ...it is made to be rendered in [Overleaf](https://www.overleaf.com/)

+---

 ## Important info by the original author